All Episodes

 All right.

-I interviewed, and will interview again soon, Father Malachi Martin.
+I interviewed and will interview again soon Father Malachi Martin.

-Father Martin does, and has done for the Catholic Church for 30 years, exorcisms.
+Father Martin does and has done for the Catholic Church for 30 years exorcisms.

-Is there such a thing?
+Is there such a thing as possession, in your opinion?

-Yes, as a matter of fact, there is, and let me just tell you why this wasn't.
+And let me just tell you why this wasn't.

 Of course.

-Now, in reality, what possession is, is there are demonic entities out there, and I will be the first to testify to those, and there are many others who do it.
+Now, in reality, what possession is, is there are demonic entities out there, and I will be the first to testify to those, and there are many others who will do it.

-This isn't the hell of substantiation.
+Now, this isn't the hell substantiation.

 What this is, there are entities out there that are not angels.